satty9675/devops-week6/README.md

 # devops-week6
-updated for testing trial 7a
+updated for feature trial 99